 What is the Difference Between Traumatic & Non-Traumatic Brain Injuries?

-A traumatic brain injury (TBI) occurs when a person suffers brain damage from direct physical impact to the head.
+A traumatic brain injury (TBI) occurs when a person suffers brain damage from a physical blow to the head.
 A TBI can range from a mild concussion with temporary loss of consciousness to severe and crippling injuries that leave a person in a vegetative state.

 Non-traumatic brain injuries involve brain damage that is caused by illness, oxygen deprivation, drug use, and other non-violent factors.
-These injuries can cause just as serious, life-long consequences as TBIs and should not be taken lightly.
+These injuries can cause just as serious consequences as TBIs and should not be taken lightly.

 - Failure to diagnose illnesses and conditions like heart attack, stroke, and meningitis